Look out for the Remind 101 & Sign- Up Genius for Pumpkin Party Details!

 - Call and inform the Campus Nurse of any confirmed virus diagnosis.

 TLCDC follows the Texas Department of Health Guidelines for illness-related exclusions from school.
-A student will be sent home if they have a fever of 100.4 Fahrenheit or higher, or any other contagious symptoms (vomiting, diarrhea, etc.) and will need to remain home until symptom free for 24 hours, without the use of medications.
+A student will be sent home if they have a fever of 100.0 Fahrenheit or higher, or any other contagious symptoms (vomiting, diarrhea, etc.) and will need to remain home until symptom-free for 72 hours, without the use of medications.

 We are taking every precaution in order to continue serving our families.
-In order to stay open we MUST follow the newest guidelines given by HHSC.
+In order to stay open, we MUST follow the newest guidelines given by HHSC & Governor Greg Abbott.

 - All children must have a temperature check at the door before entry.